 To apply for a Grow-Up® Plan policy for another child, please complete and submit a new application.
 You can do this by filling out the form at the bottom of this page and following the easy instructions.

 Yes.
 A child’s parent, grandparent or permanent legal guardian may apply for the Grow-Up® Plan – a parent’s signature is needed only where required by law.
 The person applying is the policy owner until the child reaches age 21.

 You should select the state that you live in when filling out the application.

 If the Insured dies by suicide within two years from the Issue Date (one year in ND), the only amount payable by Gerber Life will be the premiums paid for the policy less any debt against the policy.

-Term life insurance is one of the most popular types of insurance because it provides protection – and peace of mind – for a specified period of time, also known as a “term.”
-The rates for a term life insurance policy can be more affordable than many other types of insurance.
-The Gerber Life Term Life Insurance Plan is available for 10, 15, 20 and 30 year terms.
+Term life insurance is one of the most popular types of life insurance because it provides protection for a specified period of time – a "term” – and can cost less than other types of life insurance.
+Our Gerber Life Term Life Policy is available for a duration of 10, 20 and 30 years, choose the duration that works best for you and your family.

 Absolutely not.
-With Gerber Life, the amount you agree to pay when your coverage starts is the same amount that you’ll pay throughout the duration of your term life insurance policy.
+The amount you agree to pay when your coverage starts stays the same throughout the duration of your policy.

-At the end of the term, there are two options: You can either choose to end the policy agreement or, if you decide your family is still in need of coverage, you can renew your policy agreement at the premium rate for your age at that time – with no physical exam.
-This is a large benefit for those whose health may have deteriorated during the policy term.
+At the end of the term your policy coverage ends.
+If you decide your family is still in need of coverage, you can renew your policy agreement at the premium rate for your age at that time – with no physical exam.
+This is a large benefit for those whose health may have changed during the policy term.

-People regularly choose term life insurance because it is often one of the most affordable ways to protect a family from the unexpected death of a parent (the “insured”).
-Family left behind as “beneficiaries” would have money available to pay bills, final expenses or to plan for future expenses, such as a child’s education.
+Term life insurance is popular because it’s one of the most affordable ways to protect your family financially after the loss of a parent or family provider.
+Term provides coverage for just the number of years you select, so it costs less than other types of life insurance.
+Family left behind as “beneficiaries” would have money available to pay bills, cover final expenses, or pay for future expenses such as a child’s education.